[go: up one dir, main page]

 In 2011, the university became a member of the Transnational Association of Christian Colleges and Schools (TRACS) and reinstated intercollegiate athletics.[18]
 In March 2017, the university regained its federal tax exemption after a complicated restructuring divided the organization into for-profit and non-profit entities,[19] and in June 2017, it was granted accreditation by the Southern Association of Colleges and Schools.[20]

 In March 2023, Pettit resigned, effective May 5, citing his inability to work with the chairman of the university's board of trustees.[21]
 Shortly thereafter, the president of the board also resigned.[22]
 Vice President Alan Benson became the interim president for the 2023–24 school year.
-In May of 2024, Baptist pastor and BJU alumni Joshua Crockett was elected the university's sixth president.[23]
+In May of 2024, Baptist pastor and BJU alumnus Joshua Crockett was elected the university's sixth president.[23]

 Academics